1313e/CMasher/docs/source/user/sequential/horizon.rst

     :align: center

 The *horizon* colormap is a visual representation of the horizon, from the green colors of the land to the calm colors of the clouds.
-It covers the full lightness range and has the colors green and blue as its main colors.
+It covers the :math:`[20, 100]` lightness range and has the colors green and blue as its main colors.
-It features a brownish area close to the minimum, making it great for representing ordered information where the minimum is not important.
+Similarly to :ref:`ocean`, this colormap is great for representing background information.
+Also note that, like :ref:`ocean`, *horizon* does not start at :math:`0` lightness.